-I am Assistant Professor of Christian Theology and Church History at The Southern Baptist Theological Seminary and Boyce College in Louisville, Kentucky and the Executive Director of the Council on Biblical Manhood & Womanhood.
+I am Assistant Professor of Christian Theology and Church History at The Southern Baptist Theological Seminary and Boyce College in Louisville, Kentucky.
+I am the President of the Council on Biblical Manhood & Womanhood.
 At SBTS, I am the Director of the Carl F. H. Henry Institute for Evangelical Engagement.
 Most importantly, I am married to the lovely Bethany and am the father of three children.

 I’m a contributing writer for The Gospel Coalition and a fellow of the Center for Pastor-Theologians.
 In 2013, I published Risky Gospel: Abandon Fear and Build Something Awesome.
 Here is list of the six other books I have published.

 From 2008-10, I was the full-time Managing Director of the Carl F. H. Henry Center for Theological Understanding at Trinity Evangelical Divinity School and Associate Director of the Jonathan Edwards Center at TEDS.
 I earned a PhD in Theological Studies (Historical Theology) under Douglas Sweeney at TEDS from 2008-11, writing on Billy Graham, Harold Ockenga, and the mid-twentieth century re-enchantment of the evangelical mind.
 From 2005-07, I was the Editorial Assistant to Southern Seminary President Al Mohler, working for him as I completed an MDiv in Biblical & Theological Studies.
 Earlier, I completed a couple political internships: one for Office of White House Liaison in the U. S. Department of State and another under the Commissioner of the Maine Department of Labor.